 Configure SAP ASCS/SCS instances and a scale-out file share in two clusters

-You can deploy SAP ASCS/SCS instances in one cluster, with their own SAP <SID> cluster role.
+You must deploy the SAP ASCS/SCS instances in a separate cluster, with their own SAP <SID> cluster role.
 In this case, you configure the scale-out file share on another cluster, with another cluster role.